Patient Carer Race Equality Framework (PCREF) at SLaM

 What is the PCREF approach?

-PCREF is a way of bringing together local Black communities, Black service users and their carers with staff to work together in partnership to look at how we implement the national PCREF competencies within SLaM and develop local competencies as needed, with the aim of identifying the priority actions that will help eliminate disparity in AEO.
+PCREF is not a final product.
+It is an opportunity to co-create the Trust’s approach with local Black communities, Black Service Users and their Carers and staff together to look at how we implement the national PCREF competencies, with the aim of identifying the priority actions that will help eliminate disparity in AEO.
 The competency framework will be signed off by the Trust Board and then implemented within the Trust, supported by an outcomes framework so we will know over time if PCREF is leading to the change that is so greatly needed.

 What are the core areas of work that are the foundation of our PCREF approach?